PinkFluffyUnic0rn/stm32flight/README.md

 =========================

 Implementing flight controller for a small quadcopter.
-UAV is controlled from desktop PC using Xbox (or any else supported by SLD2) gamepad.
+UAV is controlled from desktop PC using Xbox (or any else supported by SLD2) gamepad or through ELRS transmitter.

 Parameters
 ==========